 - T-shirts are a must to pack, they are both light and cover your shoulders at the same time, allowing you to access any site.

 - May is usually characterized by bright and sunny days, so don’t forget your sunglasses and sunscreen!

 - A light cardigan is going to be your best friend, especially if temperatures vary

 - Long pants or skirts for the evening in case in gets chilly

 - Blazers or light jackets for the evening

-What events are on in Rome in May?
+What’s on in Rome in May?

-- The Piazza di Siena International Horse Show where you can watch some of the world’s greatest equestrians take part in competitions of show jumping, traditional riding, and polo matches.
+May also usually sees the highly anticipated Internazionali BNL tennis tournament, which draws some of the biggest names in sports for this prestigious and fascinating competition.
+Always for sports fans there is the Piazza di Siena International Horse Show where you can watch some of the world’s greatest equestrians take part in competitions of show jumping, traditional riding, and polo matches.